duncpro/CartesianJ/README.md

 ![](gradient-descent.jpg)

 ## Other Features
-- Qualitative and visual step size can be adjusted programmatically and also using the menubar.
+- Quantitative and visual step size can be adjusted programmatically and also using the menubar.
 - The viewport can be fit to a data set programmatically and also using the menubar.
 See `Viewport > Fit Points`